plantinformatics/pretzel-documentation-website/docs/Genolink/README.md

   <br>
   <em>Figure 3: GenotypeId-Based Filter</em>
 </p>

-These options can be combined to refine searches and ensure only relevant accessions are retrieved.

-## Applying Genesys-PGR filters
-How to open filters, pick taxon, geography, traits, etc., and apply/clear.

 ## Wild text search
 What it matches, examples, tips.

-## Accession number search
-Accepted formats, multiple entries, common pitfalls.

-## GenotypeID search
-Where to find IDs, batch search, expected results.

 ## Filtering for genotyped accessions
 Toggle/checkbox, what “genotyped only” means across APIs.